 For international students, the Home Office has confirmed that the University can choose to use these tests to make its own assessment of English language ability for visa applications to degree level programmes.
 The University is also able to accept an IELTS test (Academic module) from any of the 1000 IELTS test centres from around the world and we do not require a specific UKVI IELTS test for degree level programmes.
 We therefore still accept any of the English tests listed for admission to this programme.

 The University of Glasgow accepts evidence of the required language level from the English for Academic Study Unit Pre-sessional courses.
 We also consider other BALEAP accredited pre-sessional courses:

 - School of Modern Languages & Cultures: English for Academic Study

 my language qualifications are below the requirements?

-The University's Language Centre offers a range of Pre-Sessional Courses to bring you up to entry level.
-The course is accredited by BALEAP, the UK professional association for academic English teaching; see Links.
+The University's School of Modern Languages and Cultures offers a range of Pre-sessional courses to bring you up to entry level.
+The course is accredited by BALEAP, the UK professional association for academic English teaching.

 my language qualifications are not listed here?

 Please contact External Relations

 If you require a Tier 4 student visa, your qualification must be one of the secure English language tests accepted by UK Border Agency: